Caleb & Brown

 Currency

 The original use case for crypto was digital cash.
 A borderless, accessible alternative to fiat currency facilitating peer-to-peer payments.
 This crypto type can be thought of as digital money sitting on a decentralised network.
-It's designed to surpass traditional fiat currency in its functional quality as money.
+It's designed to surpass traditional fiat currency in its functional quality as money, as a result they are not pegged to fiat currencies like stablecoins.
 As a result, currency tokens can disrupt the present global payments systems.

 1. Bitcoin (BTC)